csllc/CS1816/README.md

-# rn-cs1816
+# CS1816
-Package which provides React-Native compatible communication with CS1816 Bluetooth Dongle
+Package which provides Communication with CS1816 Bluetooth Dongle